FRBNY-DSGE/DSGE.jl/README.md

 compute_moments(m)
 ```

-By default, the `estimate` routine reoptimizes the initial parameter vector,
+By default, the `estimate` routine loads the dataset, reoptimizes the initial parameter
-computes the Hessian at the mode, and conducts full posterior parameter
+vector, computes the Hessian at the mode, and conducts full posterior parameter sampling.
-sampling.
-(The initial parameter vector used is specified in the model's
+(The initial parameter vector used is specified in the model's constructor.)

-constructor.)
+To use updated data or alternative user-specified datasets, see [Input Data](#input-data).

 The user may want to avoid reoptimizing the parameter vector and calculating the
 Hessian matrix at this new vector.
 Please see [Reoptimizing](#reoptimizing)